QuarkFr/PRPs-agentic-codex-CLI/README-for-DUMMIES.md

 ## Pro Tips for Success 🚀

 ### **🎯 Always Start with Planning**
-For any non-trivial feature, start with `./cx prp-planning-create`.
+For any non-trivial feature, start with `./cx /prp-planning-create`.
 The time you spend planning saves hours of implementation confusion.

 ### **🔗 Connect Your Commands**
 Always reference previous outputs in your next command.
 If you created `PRPs/user-auth-prd.md`, reference it in your next command.